MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Jive
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Jive and intelligently searching it with Microsoft Graph.
-It indexes discussions, polls, files, blogs, and more from on-premise and cloud-hosted Jive instances in near real time.
+It indexes discussions, polls, files, blogs, and more from one-premises and cloud-hosted Jive instances in near real time.
 The connector fully supports Jive’s built-in user and group management and supports Jive’s native authentication models, OAuth and Basic authentication.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-jive-connector)